EvanGottschalk/ConnectToExchange/README.md

    ```
 2. Download `ConnectToExchange.py`, `GetCurrentTime.py`, and optionally `AudioPlayer.py`

 3. In the same folder as `ConnectToExchange`, create a `.txt` file.
 If your API key is `view-only`, you can save your cryptocurrency exchange API key on the 1st line, and your API secret on the 2nd.
-However, if your API key has `trade` priveleges, you should save an encrypted version of both your key and secret instead.
+However, if your API key has `trade` priveleges, you should save an encrypted version of both your key and secret on those lines instead.

 To encrypt your API information, I recommend using `CustomEncryptor.py`, which can be downloaded here: [github.com/EvanGottschalk/CustomEncryptor](https://github.com/EvanGottschalk/CustomEncryptor)